krishpatel46/krishpatel46/README.md

 - 👋 Hey!
 I’m Krish.
-- 🌱 Currently pursuing B.Tech in IT.
+- 🌱 Currently pursuing B.Tech in Information Technology.
-- 👀 My interests include UI/UX designing and Application development!
+- 👀 I possess an interest in Application development and UI/UX designing.
--  ▶ I have a good knowledge of Java, C++ and C programming languages.
+- ⏩ I am adequately skilled in Java, PHP, C++ and C programming languages.
-- 💻 I've also created various applications using Android, with Firebase Firestore integration.
+- 💻 I've also created various mobile applications using Android SDK, with Firebase Firestore integration.

 <!---
 krishpatel46/krishpatel46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.